-As introduced in Automatic Updating, Duplicate & Modify, and Extensibility, this article describes how to replace an existing data set or data source in Displayr with updated data to have all of the outputs in your document update automatically.
+As introduced in Automatic Updating, Duplicate & Modify, and Extensibility, this article describes how to refresh your data or replace an existing data set or data source in Displayr with updated data to have all of the outputs in your document update automatically.
 Keep in mind that the new data set should contain all respondents that you want included in the report, so it may be necessary to Combine Data Files by Adding New Records.

 Requirements